Joint session of the United States Congress: Military leaders

 Joint meetings are sometimes called to hear addresses by generals, admirals, or other military leaders.
 Perhaps the most notable example is Douglas MacArthur's farewell address to Congress.
 In concluding the speech he recalled an old army song which contained the line "old soldiers never die; they just fade away".
 He then said, "And like the old soldier of that ballad, I now close my military career and just fade away, an old soldier who tried to do his duty as God gave him the light to see that duty.
 Good-bye".

 Astronauts

 Six times in the first years of the Space Age, Congress jointly met to be addressed by astronauts after their trips in space.

 Memorials

 Nine times, Congress has jointly met to hold a memorial service for a deceased president or former president.
-Congress has also met to memorialize Vice President James Sherman and the Marquis de Lafayette.
+Congress has also met to memorialize Vice President James Sherman and the Marquis de Lafayette, as well as twice outside Washington, once in Independence Hall in Philadelphia on July 16, 1987, the bicentennial of the Connecticut Compromise during the Constitutional Convention that determined the structure of Congress, and once in Federal Hall in New York City on September 6, 2002 to memorialize the victims of the September 11 attacks in advance of their first anniversary.